parkerswanson/rocket-kinematics/README.md

 I think the students can assemble the rocket in about 3 hours.

 I think, with intensive coaching and plenty of available tools, they can assemble the electronics in another 3-5 hours.
 The time will depend on their experience and skill.
 Students who are already "makers" on their own will be prized role-models!
 Unfortunately, our experience has been that students rarely acquire "maker" skills during their usual college or university courses.
-This experience includes, surprisingly, OSU ECE seniors...

 A cheerful, competent Teaching Assistant will be invaluable!